Sajad-Hussaini/sgsim/docs/index.rst

 Welcome to SGSIM's Documentation!
 ==================================

-SGSIM is a Python library for Stochastic Ground Motion Simulation and Analysis.
+SGSIM is a Python package for:

-SGSIM provides tools for:

-* Stochastic Simulation and Modeling of Earthquake Ground Motions
+* Stochastic simulation and modeling of earthquake ground motions
-* Ground Motion Analysis
+* Ground motion analysis

-This documentation provides installation, examples, and a comprehensive public API reference.
+This documentation provides installation, examples, and a practical public API reference.

 .. toctree::
    :maxdepth: 1